 In practice we use $l = 18$ with therefore 16 hidden layers, we also use residual connections for the hidden layers.
 We found that the following parameters gave the best results averaged over all ensembles: a learning rate of 0.005, a batch size of 1024, a number of epochs of 1000, a learning rate scheduling multiplying by 0.9 the learning rate every 20 epochs and the leaky ReLU activation function.
 We optimize the model using a NVIDIA GeForce RTX 4090 GPU with 24 GB of RAM.

 \textbf{B-splines} \cite{b_splines} consist in the optimization of a grid of control points to best fit the input data.
-Each point value in the input data is approximated by weighted sum of the optimized control points where the weights correspond to the so-called \emph{basis functions}.
+Each point value in the input data is approximated by \revisionTVCGminor{a} weighted sum of the optimized control points where the weights correspond to the so-called \emph{basis functions}.
 The grid of control points acts as the compressed representation.
-We define the grid such that its aspect ratio is as close as possible to the one of the input data.
-It amounts to set the number of points in each dimension of the grid to be proportionnal to the extent of that dimension in the input data.
-Specifically, let $e_d$ the extend of the $d$\textsuperscript{th} dimension in the input data (i.e. the difference between the maximum and the minimum coordinate for this specific dimension over all the points).
-Let $g_d$ the number of control points in the $d$\textsuperscript{th} dimension in the grid.
+We define the grid such that its aspect ratio is as close as possible to \revisionTVCGminor{that} of the input data.
+It amounts to set the number of points in each dimension of the grid to be \revisionTVCGminor{proportional} to the extent of that dimension in the input data.
+Specifically, let $e_d$ \revisionTVCGminor{be} the \revisionTVCGminor{extent} of the $d$\textsuperscript{th} dimension in the input data (i.e. the difference between the maximum and the minimum coordinate for this specific dimension over all the points).
+Let $g_d$ \revisionTVCGminor{be} the number of control points in the $d$\textsuperscript{th} dimension in the grid.
 In 2D we want that:

 \begin{empheq}[left=\empheqlbrace]{align} \frac{g_0}{g_1} &= \frac{e_0}{e_1} \\ g_0g_1 &= p \end{empheq}